ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of rule.

 `--match`
-:   Specifies the conditions that must be match for the rule to run.
+:   Specifies the conditions that must be matched for the rule to run.
 For match value, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--skip-rules`
 :  Skip all remaining rules, WAF managed rulesets, or rules of WAF managed rulesets.
 For example, `--skip-rules RULESETID-1:RULEID-a,RULEID-b;RULESETID-2:RULEID-x,RULEID-y.`.
 Set `current` to skip all remaining rules.
-Default is "current".
+The default value is `current`.

 `--enabled`
-:  Indicates if the rule is active.
+:  Indicates whether the rule is active or not.
 The default value is `true`.

 `--logging`
 :  Log requests matching the skip rule.
 The default value is `true`.